·

 Shear

 According to the National Weather Service, wind shear is “the change of wind speed or direction with distance or height.”
-Wind shear usually occurs around temperature inversions, lows and troughs, around the jet stream, mountains, & downbursts.
+Wind shear usually occurs around temperature inversions, lows, and troughs, around the jet stream, mountains, & downbursts.
 The shear can make thunderstorms last longer, be stronger, and rotate.
 Wind shear is a big part of the stages of thunderstorm formation.
-Low-level wind shear is especially associated with tornadoes.
+Low-level wind shear is especially associated with tornado formation.
 This leads us to the two main types of vertical wind shear…

 1. Speed Shear